MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/error-when-you-validate-copy-windows.md

 ## Cause

-This error occurs when the **State** value of below mentioned registry key is incorrectly set.
+This error occurs when the **State** value of the following registry subkey is incorrectly set.
 This value corresponds to the Internet Explorer security setting **Check for publisher's certificate Revocation** and **Check for signatures on downloaded programs**.

 `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\WinTrust\Trust Providers\Software Publishing`